 Radioactive solid wastes and contaminated materials must be placed in "Radioactive" labeled trash containers with a plastic liner.
-Once full, the Radiation Safety Officer is contacted and the solid radioactive wastes transported to The Nuclear Chemistry Lab for commercial disposal.
-Radioactive solid waste can not be placed in the normal disposal system where the radioactivity could be scattered in a landfill.
+Once full, the Radiation Safety Officer is contacted and the solid radioactive wastes transported to and approved storage site for eventual disposal.
+Radioactive solid waste cannot be placed in the normal disposal system where the radioactivity could be scattered in a landfill.
 Items that were once radioactive but have since been decontaminated must have their radiation labels removed prior to disposal.
 Under no circumstances can a piece of trash or glassware bearing a radiation sticker be picked up and disposed of through the normal trash.

 Users are strongly encouraged to separate high level from low level solid wastes in that this facilitates disposal by the RSO.
-In addition, Radioactive wastes for short lived isotopes such as P-32, Cr-51, and S-35 and any other isotope a half-life of less than S-35 ($t_1 = 87.2$ days) must be separated from other waste so it may be stored by the RSO for 10 half-lives and then disposed of as non-radioactive waste.
+In addition, radioactive wastes for short lived isotopes such as P-32, Cr-51, and S-35 and any other isotope a half-life of less than S-35 ($t{1/2} = 87.2$ days) must be separated from other waste so it may be stored by the RSO for 10 half-lives and then disposed of as non-radioactive waste.